 In addition to providing invaluable insights into the complexities of Indigenous and Canadian legal systems through these courses, Borrows’ dedication to fostering a deep and reflective understanding, along with his unwavering support for students, highlight his exceptional commitment to education and reconciliation.

-Walders is Anishinaabe from Alderville First Nation.
+Walders is Anishinaabe and his family is from Alderville First Nation.
 He completed his bachelor’s degree at Trinity College in U of T and his JD and master’s at U of T Law.
-He has worked both as a corporate associate in New York City and with the Canadian Mission to the United Nations.
+He is a lawyer, consultant, and advisor who has worked with Indigenous communities in Canada in various capacities, including project financing, business structuring, and support for Indigenous innovation and entrepreneurship.
+He also advises non-Indigenous clients on various matters, including reconciliation action plans and Indigenous engagement strategies.
 In addition to co-teaching a seminar in Aboriginal Law and Policy, Walders was recognized for having made has made a significant impact through his role in the Kawaskimhon Aboriginal Law Moot, a consensus-based, non-adversarial moot that incorporates Indigenous legal traditions alongside federal, provincial and international law.

 Walders' knowledge of the law and engaging and supportive teaching style have profoundly enhanced student learning experiences.
 His commitment to student success and his ability to create a warm and inclusive environment exemplify his exceptional qualities as an educator and mentor.